|

 our water on a regular basis.
 The question that concerns me

-is, does Zeobrite remove calcium and manganese from the
+is, does Zeolite remove calcium and manganese from the

 water?
-I have been using Zeobrite exclusively for all my
+I have been using Zeolite exclusively for all my

 commercial sand filter installations for years.
 I use it on